 Is Polyurethane Strong Enough To Protect Floors?

-Polyurethane is known to produce a clear finish that reveals the tone and grain of the wood underneath.
-Water-based polyurethane retains this clear finish longer than oil-based polyurethane.
+Polyurethane has no paint pigments, so it forms a clear coat finish that reveals the grain of the wood underneath.

 The Dry Time